-The Academic Administrator, Ms Phillipa Tarver, and her team are based in the Academic Office and are a good port of call for students with any welfare issues.
+The Academic Administrator, Ms Phillipa Tarver, and her team are based in the Academic Office and are a good port of call for students with any academic issues.
 Phillipa is also the Disability Lead for the College, who can advise on all aspects of disability support, including accommodation arrangements, library services, IT and study support.

 Other sources of support